LevCHEN/BLOG/README.md

 # BLOG
-We will update our project everweek!
+We will update our project everyweek!